BlueAndGold - What Does Notre Dame Have On The OL? Departing Starters Have Thoughts

 “Zeke [Correll] is slotted in at that center position,” Kelly said.
 “Josh Lugg is going to play at tackle, but most likely will slide into the guard position when the season starts.
 You’re going to see a big battle for one of the tackle positions and one of the guard positions.”

 The thing is, Notre Dame lost both starting tackles from last season in Liam Eichenberg and Robert Hainsey.
-If Lugg and his eight career starts aren’t filling one spot, the presumption is senior Jarrett Patterson will kick out from center to take over one of those tackle jobs when he returns from a foot injury later this offseason.
+If Lugg and his eight career starts are filling a guard spot instead of tackle, the presumption is senior Jarrett Patterson will kick out from center to take over one of those tackle jobs when he returns from a foot injury later this offseason.

 Sliding to the edge is a long-anticipated move for Patterson, who started 21 games the last two seasons at center but was recruited as a tackle.
 Correll has worked only at center since his January 2019 arrival and started twice in Patterson’s place after the injury.